 \section{Introduction}

-Graph theory is one of the most accessible parts of combinatorics and one often uses graphs to visualize and study abstract mathematical objects.
+Graph theory is one of the most accessible parts of combinatorics, and one often uses graphs to visualize and study abstract mathematical objects.
 For instance, the structure of a~group can be encoded in its Cayley graph.
-Along the same vein, with every (unital, basic, connected) finite-dimensional associative algebra over an algebraically closed field, we can associate a~directed graph (or a quiver) from which the algebra in question can be recovered via the {\em path algebra} construction (see, e.g.~\cite{ass06}).
-Furthermore, every finite-dimensional hereditary associative algebra over an algebraically closed field is Morita equivalent to a path algebra.
+In the same vein, with every (unital, basic, connected) finite-dimensional associative algebra over an algebraically closed field, we can associate a~directed graph (or a quiver) from which the algebra in question can be recovered via a path-algebra construction (e.g., see~\cite{ass06}).
+Better still, every finite-dimensional hereditary associative algebra over an algebraically closed field is Morita equivalent to a path algebra.
 These two results show the importance of path algebras in the classification and representation theory of finite-dimensional associative algebras.